Skip to content

 NAT Helpers

 In the context of connection tracking, NAT (Network Address Translation) helpers are modules that are used to assist with the tracking of certain types of network protocols that use dynamic port assignments or other non-standard network communication patterns.
-For information about NAT, see the System Administration guide in the Product Manuals section of this site.

 NAT Helper Description